Why Do We Usually Have to Wait to Find Out the Royal Baby’s Name?

 Though Prince Harry and Meghan, Duchess of Sussex had the royal baby Sussex on Monday, we may not learn the boy’s name for a little while.

 We’ll need to wait for more details on the royal baby’s birth, according to the birth announcement on the Sussex’s Instagram page.
-The boy was born at 7 pounds, 8 ounces, early in the morning on Monday, May 6.
+The boy was born at 7 pounds, 8 ounces, at 5:26 a.m. local time on Monday, May 6, according to the royal family’s press release.

 But the royal couple doesn’t appear to have chosen the name themselves yet.
-Prince Harry told Sky News on Monday that they’re “still thinking about names” — even though the baby’s late arrival gave them more “time to think about it.”
+Prince Harry said on Monday that they’re “still thinking about names” — even though the baby’s late arrival gave them more “time to think about it.”

 We might learn the royal baby’s name soon though.
 Prince Harry also said Monday that couple will introduce the baby to the public in “two days time,” along with the rest of the royal family.
 In the interim, the Duke says the Sussex family is thrilled.
 “This little thing is absolutely to die for,” he said smiling.
 “I’m just over the moon.”